The Vital Role of Setting in a Church’s Master Plan

 “With all the new retail space on Main Street, we wanted to move people from consumerism to connection at FCC,” says Curtis, who was a project manager during construction.
 “Our goal was to have them walk straight onto our campus from Main Street and be able to engage right away, feeling that the environment didn’t change.
 To do that, we had to leap forward from where we were [for] about 50 or 60 years.
 Not an easy thing to do.”

-A strategic, phase-by-phase “design intervention” was required.
-Rather than the “neo-Taco Bell” aesthetic many newer developments in the city were cutting-and-pasting, PlainJoe dug deep into the history of the town once named Pacific City.
-Urban planner Art Cueto led a complicated design and approval process, allowing us a more eclectic look that blended Coastal Craftsman, Victorian, Mediterranean, and contemporary elements.
+A strategic, phase-by-phase “design intervention” was required and provided by Visioneering Studios.
+Rather than the “neo-Taco Bell” aesthetic many newer developments in the city were cutting-and-pasting, the design team dug deep into the history of the town once named Pacific City.
+Urban planner Art Cueto participated in a complicated design and approval process, allowing the design team a more eclectic look that blended Coastal Craftsman, Victorian, Mediterranean, and contemporary elements.

 “What is so incredible about the setting of FCC is God’s undeniable, mind-blowing, and amazing creation there,” says Johnny Davis, creative director of Spatial Storytelling at PlainJoe Studios.
 “I wanted people to experience the majesty of his creation as they walk from the pier down Main Street and all the way through the First Christian Church campus.”